genevaers/Performance-Engine-R-and-D/README.md

 LSTVSAM  -- JCL to list/delete customer file VSAM cluster

-MLOADVS  -- COBOL program to load customer file VSAM cluster (see BLDLOAD for build job)
+MLOADVS  -- COBOL program to load customer file VSAM cluster (see BLDLOAD to build, RUNLOAD for run job)

-MBRSEVS  -- COBOL program to read customer file VSAM cluster (see BLDBRWS for build job)
+MBRSEVS  -- COBOL program to read customer file VSAM cluster (see BLDBRWS to build, RUNBRSE for run job)